-Join Yeuda Ben-Atar for an in-depth discussion in this video Using the exercise files, part of Up and Running with Ableton Live 9.
+Join Yeuda Ben-Atar for an in-depth discussion in this video Using the exercise files, part of Learning Ableton Live 9.

 If you are a Premium member of the lynda.com library, you have access to the exercise files used throughout this course.
 I have created these exercise files for each corresponding video.
 Each one of the exercise files are an Ableton Live project.
 If you open the Project folder, you can see the ALS file, which stands for Ableton Live set.
 In each live set I have added an extra MIDI track, called it Info, and colored it white.
 I have also added MIDI clips and renamed them with basic guidelines to what you need to do in this exercise.